What Have Our Alumni Done?

 - Eli Mlawer does climate research at AER.

-- Victor Su is CTO of Ruby Networks.
+- Victor Su is VP Engineering at NZXT

-- In the federal government, we have Valerie Zartarian, environmental engineer for the EPA, Aaron Ucko writing genomics software at NCBI, and Alvin Martin doing speech recognition research at NIST.
+- In the federal government, we have Valerie Zartarian, environmental engineer for the EPA, Aaron Ucko writing genomics software at NCBI, doing speech recognition research at NIST.

 - Stephen Weeks works at Jane Street Capital.

-- Noam Shazeer works at Google, as do Sara Smollett, Geoff Davis, Martin Wattenberg, and Ilya Kirnos.
+- Noam Shazeer works at Google, as do Sara Smollett, Geoff Davis, Martin Wattenberg, Aaron Archer, and Ilya Kirnos.

 - David Manderscheid is Dean of Arts and Sciences at The Ohio State University